gbevin/ShowMIDI/README.md

 Sadly it's not allowed to distribute this SDK, so it has not been included.
 The folder of the VST2 SDK should be placed at `libs/vst2` in the source repository.

-After that, go to the `LinuxMakeFile` directory
+After that, go to the `LinuxMakefile` directory

 ```
-cd Builds/LinuxMakeFile
+cd Builds/LinuxMakefile
 ```

 and build the binary by typing `make`